CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 USB Mode is only 1 flavor of the USB Passthrough solution.
 Many new Room Devices support this natively and we recommend you work with the native tools built into the product if available.

-Check out the [USB Mode Endpoint Compatibility Matrix](#usb-mode-room-device-compatibility-matrix) below to see which USB solution is right for you.
+Check out the [USB Mode Room Device Compatibility Matrix](#usb-mode-room-device-compatibility-matrix) below to see which USB solution is right for you.

 **IMPORTANT**: If you're upgrading from USB Mode Version 1.X, please follow these steps before installing version 2
 - Take a backup of your endpoint